pixelminds/pinebook_dwm/README.md

+# A writing workflow
+The story and the dotfiles

 The purpose of this project is to build up a keyboard-centric publishing workflow on Linux.
 The specific case is configured on a PineBook Pro, an ARM-based laptop, but it should be reproducible on any Linux machine, from 64-bit workstations to 32-bit legacy systems, and including single-board ARM devices.

 This adventure started with a very simple idea: the need of a silent, fanless, minimalist setup to work at night.
 But as I approached the last steps I realised I was feeling good for other reasons.
 A minimalist system brings a sense of efficiency.
 Avoiding all the unnecessary bloat in the major desktop environments is a chanllenging path, and it does bring some headaches.
 But it is worth the effort.